ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

       <figcaption><a href="https://www.youtube.com/watch?v=ORQacAmVHBA&amp;t=12s"><cite>Fairlight Strael 3.0 Review</cite></a> by <a href="https://www.youtube.com/c/davidarthur/">David Arthur</a></figcaption>
     </figure>

 -   **The sophistication:** Tubes are made by Reynolds in Birmingham, England.
 Frames are hand-built in Taiwan.
 Each tube is formed with an intentionally choosen steel.
 The top tube is custom 0.7/0.4/0.7 butted [Reynolds 853](https://www.reynoldstechnology.biz/materials/steel/s-853/), 20 x 30 mm oval.
 The down tube is custom 0.75/0.45/0.75 butted Reynolds 853, 30 x 40 mm bi-oval.
-The chainstys are [Reynolds 725](https://www.reynoldstechnology.biz/materials/steel/s-725/) 22.2 mm custom formed with 0.8/0.6 mm butting.
+The seat tube is 28.6 mm in diameter, where as the top section is externally butted to 29.8 mm to give the correct inner dimension for the seat post and to provide extra surface area for the top tube and seat stay welds.
+The tube is butted 0.9/0.6/1.2.
+The chainstays are [Reynolds 725](https://www.reynoldstechnology.biz/materials/steel/s-725/) 22.2 mm custom formed with 0.8/0.6 mm butting.
 Those chainstays have a very complex form to accomplish excellent power transfer while still providing comfort.
 The seat-stays are Reynolds 725 14 mm non-taper with 0.6 mm wall thickness.
 The head tube is 4130 chromoly CNC machined from a solid billet into a tube.
 The dropouts are CNC machined single pieces and can be replaced.
 From what I can say by looking at the pictures, the welding is excellent.
 It´s no question to me that this frame is high sophisticated and the ride quality seems to justify the thoughts and effort.
 -   **The standards:** The frame has standard thru axles with 12x100 mm front and 12x142mm rear, as well as an english – what else? – threaded 68 mm bottom bracket ^[[<cite>The complete guide to bottom bracket standards</cite>](https://www.bikeradar.com/advice/buyers-guides/the-complete-guide-to-bottom-bracket-standards/)] ^[The threaded english bottom bracket standard also <q>goes by other names, but they all mean the same thing.
 These are: BSA, BSC, BC, ISO, British, and Euro, the name used in BMX bike circles.
 The term BSA stands for Birmingham Small Arms, a British company that produced bicycles, cars and other durable goods.
 The term BSC stands for British Standard Cycle, which adopted the same standard.
 BSC is sometimes shortened to BC.
 The term ISO is refers to the International Standard Organization, which also adopted this same standard to be the ISO standard.</q> Source: [<cite>Bottom bracket standards and terminology</cite>](https://www.parktool.com/blog/repair-help/bottom-bracket-standards-and-terminology)], a 27.2mm seatpost, and maximum 160mm disc rotors front and rear (flatmount).
 It´s compatible with all double road chainsets, 46T max single.
 28.6 band on front derailleur.
 SHIS headset ZS44/28.6 | EC44/40.
 -   **The versatility:** Whether it´s the CNC machined replaceable dropout design, the cable mounting guides, the bottle mounts for three bottles, internal light cable routing for dynamo lights (drive and non-drive side), internal Di2 routing, or 36 mm tyre clearance: it makes the bike very adjustable to all sorts of play.
 There are also mudguard eyelets, which I think I will not use, but for some it might be important.
 -   **The look and finish:** You can see each tube and how it´s designed to function.
 Everything is at display.
 There is no bling bling just for the sake of it.
 The frame has a timeless look.
 I like the _putty_ frame color and – new to the Strael 3.0 – the Anraed fork in frame color.
 The Fairlight logo is beautiful too.
 New to the Strael 3.0 is the solar pattern on the top tube, which should remind you <q>to look up and make shure you take it all in</q>.
 To quote the design notes: